nic-dgl104-winter-2022/class-textbook/ch8/ArchitecturalPatterns.md

 - It is a bit complicated to understand how it works and to distinguish it from other patterns.
 - It can be overkill for smaller apps.

-## Conclusion

-MVVM offers lots of advantages of separation of concerns by leveraging data binding.
-Also, the Models drive as much business logic as possible and avoid the logic in Views.

-Personally, I feel it seems complicated at first.
-However, once you figure out how MVVM works, you might benefit from it and you will stick to this pattern.

 # Crash Course